johnmichael-kane/Parallelized-Sudoku-Solvers/README.md

 6. Run: `./SudokuSolver`
 7. Enter the file name and number of threads when prompted.
 Helpful information is printed to the console.

-# (1) Brute Force (Java)
+# (1) Brute Force
-see the branch [BruteForceUsingBacktracking](https://github.com/johnmichael-kane/Parallelized-Sudoku-Solvers/tree/BruteForceUsingBacktracking) approach
+View the Java [BruteForceUsingBacktracking](https://github.com/johnmichael-kane/Parallelized-Sudoku-Solvers/tree/BruteForceUsingBacktracking) approach.

 ### Run
 1. Enter the correct directory: `cd propogation-and-search`